mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 Add your files and do all your editing, and once you are done ...
 ----------------------------------------------

-Edit versions.rb in the **repository** to show the updated version.
+Edit versions.rb in the **ecto** repository to show the updated version.
 The version will be something like 1.5.2 and you will increment the middle number to indicate that this is a minor enhancement. (i.e., in this case you would change the version to 1.6.2)

 - `git status`
 (this will show a list of files that have been edited and need to be committed.)